References:

 Non-blocking assignments. ???

-and BIT
+Bit and BIT are equivalent;Assertions;

 can be used to check temporal properties;